 Autumn Semester

-I am currently part of the teaching team for Fundamentals of Programming (CMT120), primarily teaching front-end web development.
+I was previously part of the teaching team for Fundamentals of Programming (CMT120), primarily teaching front-end web development.
 This is a core module for MSc Computing, MSc Computing and IT Management and MSc Computational and Data Journalism.
 I also contribute to Computational Thinking (CMT119) and other modules in our generalist masters programmes.

 Spring Semester